 Other herbal anti-inflammatories

 Other herbal medicines have known anti-inflammatory properties, most notably turmeric and ginger.
 Both of these supplements have some preliminary evidence to support their use, but overall evidence is not strong at this point.
-Ginger has shown some effectiveness for osteoarthritis of the knee and turmeric for rheumatoid arthritis.[36]
-Both are considered safe and are good additions to an anti-inflammatory diet, but clear recommendations cannot be made at this time for chronic pain patients.[15]
+Ginger has shown some effectiveness for osteoarthritis of the knee and turmeric for rheumatoid arthritis.[35]
+One relevant systematic review is by Doyle et al. (2023), which evaluated the safety and efficacy of turmeric (Curcuma longa) extract and curcumin supplements in musculoskeletal health, including chronic pain conditions such as osteoarthritis and rheumatoid arthritis.
+This review included 21 randomized clinical studies and found that turmeric extract and curcumin supplements can be effective adjuvants for managing musculoskeletal health with a low incidence of adverse events.[71]

 Glucosamine and chondroitin

 These are compounds found in the joint cartilage, synovial fluid, and connective tissue.
 Both may prevent cartilage destruction, and as such, they have long been popular supplements for osteoarthritis (OA).
 Evidence of effectiveness has been mixed and controversial.
-A Cochrane review found efficacy for glucosamine sulfate, but this was specific to the Rotta brand and not noted when findings were pooled together with research on other brands.[39]
+A Cochrane review found efficacy for glucosamine sulfate, but this was specific to the Rotta brand and not noted when findings were pooled together with research on other brands.[38]
 Improvement in knee OA was in both pain and function.
 Glucosamine hydrochloride supplements have not shown efficacy in OA.
-Glucosamine sulfate has also been tested specifically for chronic low back pain and showed no evidence of efficacy.[40]
-At this point, there is some evidence for the use of glucosamine and chondroitin in the treatment of knee OA but not for other painful conditions.
+Glucosamine sulfate has also been tested specifically for chronic low back pain and showed no evidence of efficacy.[39]
+A 2023 review included eight randomized controlled trials and found that the combination of glucosamine and chondroitin showed a statistically significant advantage in the total Western Ontario and McMaster Universities Arthritis Index (WOMAC) score compared to placebo, although the effect on the Visual Analog Scale (VAS) score was not significant.[72]
 For patients with knee OA it may be worth a trial of therapy, keeping in mind the effects may not be seen for three months.
 Dosing for both glucosamine and chondroitin is in the range of 500 milligrams three times daily.

 Topical capsaicin